RustyTake-Off/gitops-flux/README.md

 * Kubernetes Cluster ([Kind](https://kind.sigs.k8s.io/), [Minikube](https://minikube.sigs.k8s.io/), AKS or other)

-## Bootstraping Flux on a cluster to a GitHub repository
+## Bootstraping Flux on staging environment in the cluster to a GitHub repository

 For installing Flux on the cluster use the bellow command, which will also connect it to provided GitHub repository.